 The investment objective of the DFA International Value Portfolio is to achieve long-term capital appreciation.
 The DFA International Value Portfolio invests substantially all of its assets in The DFA International Value Series of the Trust (the "International Value Series"), which has the same investment objective and policies as the Portfolio.
 The International Value Series seeks to achieve its objective by purchasing securities of large non-U.S. companies that the Advisor determines to be value stocks at the time of purchase.
 The Advisor may overweight certain stocks, including smaller companies, lower relative price stocks, and/or higher profitability stocks within the large-cap value segment of developed ex U.S. markets.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-The Advisor may also adjust the representation in the International Value Series of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
+The Advisor may also adjust the representation in the International Value Series of an eligible company, or exclude a company, after considering such factors as free float, price momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for relative price and profitability are subject to change from time to time.